The critical disordered pinning measure: Proof Outlines, Notations and Tools

 \subsection{Organizations of the paper}

 The rest of the paper is organized as follows.
 In Section \ref{S2}, we complete the proof of Theorem \ref{thm:a}.
-In Section \ref{S4}, we estimate the moments of $\tilde\cZ_{0,N}^{\beta_N}(\varphi,\psi)$.
+In Section \ref{S4}, we estimate the higher moments of $\tilde\cZ_{0,N}^{\beta_N}(\varphi,\psi)$.
 In Section \ref{S6}, we approximate $\tilde\cZ_{0,N}^{\beta_N}(\varphi,\psi)$ by the coarse-grained model.
 In Section \ref{S8}, we bound the fourth moment of the coarse-grained model, where a first step is to bound the moments of the coarse-grained disorders.
 In Section \ref{S9}, we prove Theorem~\ref{thm:2} by showing the convergence of the coarse-grained model, where an enhanced Lindeberg principle is applied.
 In Section \ref{S:sde}, we prove Theorem \ref{thm:2+}.

 Since Theorem \ref{thm:a} proved in Section \ref{S2} is novel, and the continuous setting treated in Section \ref{S:sde} was not addressed in \cite{CSZ21}, we provide enough details for both sections.
 In contrast, the proofs in Sections~\ref{S4}-\ref{S9} are adapted from \cite{CSZ21}.
 Section~\ref{S9} is written with full details as the corresponding part in \cite{CSZ21} is only outlined.
 For the remaining three sections, we explain the strategies in detail but only sketch some computations, so that the paper is convincing while maintaining in a reasonable length.
 We also point out the major differences and modifications between \cite{CSZ21} and our paper.
-To make the paper self-contained, we include the enhanced Lindeberg principle in Appendix~\ref{A1}.
+To make the paper self-contained, we include the enhanced Lindeberg principle in Appendix~\ref{A1} and some local limit estimates in Appendix~\ref{A2}.